jpawz/scripts/README.md

 third column: new name
 fourth column: status (empty when part wasn't renamed, "OK" if part was renamed)

-# split-speech.py
-Looks for pauses in sound file and stretches the pauses to give time for repeating previous piece of speech.
-The purpose of this script was to prepare sound file for pronunciation exercises (repeating speech) for foreign language practice.
-The pause duration is equal to previous piece of sound duration.

 # windchill_add_alternative.py
 Adds alternative parts to WTParts in windchill PDM system.
 Gets data from Excel *.xlsx sheet, where first column contains part number and second column - alternative part number.